-Just before the summers leave India, I wanted to relish the Sindhi Style Khichdi, called Patri (Liquid like) Khichdi (Rice and lentils cooked together).
-Generally during summers, this khichdi is made and enjoyed with a variety of Subzis, ranging from Turnips to Spinach, Smooth gourds to potatoes.
+Sindhi Style Khichdi, called Patri (Liquid like) Khichdi is generally made during summers and enjoyed with a variety of Subzis, ranging from Turnips to Spinach, Smooth gourds to potatoes.
 The rice and lentils are cooked together along with some black pepper corns, till creamy and usually served with a dash of desi ghee, some homemade Dahi (yogurt)/pickle/mangoes/Papad.
 A light meal in summer, simple, healthy and delicious!

 But there is a healthy twist in the basic recipe.
 Interested??
 Just scroll down!!!!!!